 Our common stock is traded on the New York Stock Exchange ("NYSE") under the symbol "SAR."
-On July 31, 2015, the last reported sales price on the NYSE for our common stock was \$16.87 per share.
+On September 9, 2015, the last reported sales price on the NYSE for our common stock was \$16.45 per share.
 We are required to determine the net asset value per share of our common stock on a quarterly basis.
 Our net asset value per share of our common stock as of May 31, 2015 was \$22.75.

-Substantially all of the debt investments held in our portfolio hold a non-investment grade rating by one or more rating agencies (which non-investment grade debt is commonly referred to as "high yield" and "junk" debt) or, if not rated, would be rated below investment grade or "junk" if rated.
+Substantially all of the debt investments held in our portfolio hold a non-investment grade rating by one or more rating agencies (which noninvestment grade debt is commonly referred to as "high yield" and "junk" debt) or, if not rated, would be rated below investment grade or "junk" if rated.
 A majority of our debt portfolio consists of debt securities for which issuers were not required to make principal payments until the maturity of such debt securities, which could result in a substantial loss to us if such issuers are unable to refinance or repay their debt at maturity.
+A substantial amount of our subordinated debt and preferred equity investments pay payment-in-kind interest, which creates negative amortization on a loan, resulting in an increase in the amounts that our portfolio companies will ultimately be required to pay us.
 In addition, a majority of our debt investments had variable interest rates that reset periodically based on benchmarks such as LIBOR and the prime rate.
 As a result, significant increases in such benchmarks in the future may make it more difficult for these borrowers to service their obligations under the debt investments that we hold.